-Go to the menu option top right, and choose either PDF, CSV, or JSON.
+Go to the report, click the Export/Save As button top right, and choose either PDF, CSV, or JSON.

 Clicking on any of these will automatically download this report in the chosen format to your device.
 Each of these options is explained below.